pwa-builder/manifoldjs-cordova/lib/docs/windows/WindowsCordova-next-steps.md

 ## Test

-1. Your application uses the same rendering and JavaScript Engine as the Internet Explorer Browser so most of you testing can be done on your website and in the browser.
+1. Your application uses the same rendering and JavaScript Engine as the Microsoft Edge Browser.
+Most of you testing can be done on your website and in the Edge browser on Windows 10.

 2. To test your application on a device, download the ManifoldJS test harness from the Store, and follow the directions. _Coming soon!_